CentroEPiaggio/unipi-grasp-datasets/scenario1/README.md

 	- Replace the object on the table
 	- Go to the same rest position and wait until recording process is stopped automatically

 7. If you want to try a different grasp on the same object, go to point 6.
-If you want to change the object, go the second terminal you opened, kill that process, go to point 23
+If you want to change the object, go the second terminal you opened, kill that process, then restart from point 4

 Notes on the recorded data:
  - Recall only raw sensor data is recorded in the bag files at their max frequency.